 1) The best diet is the one that makes you the healthiest and happiest.

-2) A vegan, mostly raw diet makes me the healthiest and happiest.
+2) A vegan, high-carb, mostly raw diet makes me the healthiest and happiest.

-3) Therefore, the best diet for me is a vegan, mostly raw diet.
+3) Therefore, the best diet for me is a vegan, high-carb, mostly raw diet.

 So that's what I eat.
 Use this logic on yourself and see what you come up with!
+My motto is "do what works for you".
 You are what you eat.
 More specifically, you are what you absorb.
 So what I eat is critically important to me.
 After all, it's going to become me, and I'm going to become it!
 I do not want to become a McDonald's hamburger.
 I do, however, want to become fresh blueberries, kale, apples and rainbow chard!

 I eat what I WANT.